UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 ### Initiative & Phases

-**Initiative** To determine initiative within the combat round, each side rolls a d6 at the start of combat.
+To determine initiative within the combat round, each side rolls a d6 at the start of combat.
 The side with the highest result has the initiative.
 Combatants take their actions in the following phases, with the side having the initiative acting first in each phase.

-#### Phases
+**Phases:**

 1. Magic, cast
 2. Missile